 Epics can range from user stories that are almost small enough to fit in a sprint, to huge “high level” epics encompassing large features.

-Download a sample of the Epic Guide to Agile to learn more!
+Check out my book The Epic Guide to Agile to learn more!

-When you first start planning an agile development project, all your user stories will likely be in epic form.
+When you first start planning an agile development project, all of your user stories will likely be in epic form.
 Then, as the Product Owner starts prioritizing, the most important of those epics will be broken down, down, down into much smaller user stories.

 The Product Owner then prioritizes those stories and the highest priority ones will make it into the next sprint.

 One of the chief benefits of epics is that they keep your product backlog from getting cluttered.
 Think what would happen if you broke every single one of your epics down into sprint-sized user stories at the outset of a project.
-First, your product backlog would be incredibly unwieldy, making your product pwner’s job of prioritizing much harder.
+First, your product backlog would be incredibly unwieldy, making your product owner’s job of prioritizing much harder.
 Second, the time it would take to write and discuss all those user stories would be like… well, traditional project development.

 By keeping most of your user stories in epic form, you make it much easier for the product owner to manage the product backlog.
 More importantly, you keep your development team from wasting their time hashing out a vast number of user stories that might never be prioritized at all.
 At the start of a project, I like to create a product backlog comprised of 50 to 75 stories ideally, and no more than 100 at the high end.